 Limiting beliefs are the “tools” that mould our outside environment and the lens through which we view reality.

 By the time we are five years old, we have ingrained beliefs.
 So everything in our environment will be taken in and internalised, even though this is frequently untrue.

 Consider yourself a young child who witnesses frequent arguments between your parents.
 As a result, you begin to form the belief that “Love is hard,” “Love causes me to suffer,” or “I can’t be in a healthy relationship.”

 Years later, you could discover that finding a mate is difficult.
 The issue is that you’re still unconsciously using those ingrained, comfortable behaviours from your upbringing.

 Challenge your beliefs if you want to advance and rise on your journey.

 2. Determine Healthful habits

-Often, simply understanding the underlying need will be enough to spark ideas for new behaviors.
+Often, simply understanding the underlying need will be enough to spark ideas for new behaviours.
 But occasionally, a little more investigation and inquiry are required…

-Studying those similar to you is one of the finest ways to create substitute behaviors for your self-sabotage.
+Studying those similar to you is one of the finest ways to create substitute behaviours for your self-sabotage.